 The absence of these features could be annoying for some users.
 However, you can record your performance through the use of the application audio recording function.

-The other great thing Yamaha has for you is NoteStar technology.
+The other great thing Yamaha digital pianos have for you is NoteStar technology.
 It takes advantage of the iPad’s dynamic screen to touch, and built-in audio to provide a simple off-screen listening experience.

 Also, Visual Performance is a new type of application to display your music performance from any MIDI device graphically.
 Many animations can respond to velocity and pitch from your instrument.